pg-systat/pg_systat/man/pg_systat.1.rst

   :LOCAL_BLK_DIRTIED: total number of local blocks dirtied by the statement
   :LOCAL_BLK_WRITTEN: total number of local blocks written by the statement

+:stmttempblk: Display statement temp block and time spent statistics:

+  :QUERYID: internal hash code for query
+  :ROWS: total number of rows retrieved or affected by the statement
+  :TEMP_BLK_READ: total number of temp blocks read by the statement
+  :TEMP_BLK_WRITTEN: total number of temp blocks written by the statement
+  :BLK_READ_TIME: total time the statement spent reading blocks
+  :BLK_WRITE_TIME: total time the statement spent writing blocks

 SEE ALSO
 ========